TargetSolutions/slate/source/index.html.md

-href |Link to full object	| string (URL) start | Start date of shift |datetime end | End date of shift | datetime recurring	| Is it a regularly occurring shift? | boolean user|Employee working the shift|	See Users scheduled_by|	Admin who assigned the shift|	See Users
+href |Link to full object	| string (URL) start | Start date of shift |datetime end | End date of shift | datetime length | The full length of the shift (including breaks) in hours | float break_start | Start of the break period, if any | datetime break_end | End of the break period, if any | datetime break_length | Length of the break period in hours | float recurring	| Is it a regularly occurring shift? | boolean user|Employee working the shift|	See Users scheduled_by|	Admin who assigned the shift|	See Users